emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 •   The only way to find out a podcast is if you do follow the creators on social media.

-•   Switching from one to another podcast usually requires jumping from one platform to another (for example Anchor/Spotify to Google Podcasts)
+•   Switching from one to another podcast usually requires jumping from one platform to another (for example Anchor/Spotify to Google Podcasts).

 <i>Podcast newbies</i>

-•   Don’t know where to even start looking for the podcasts
+•   Don’t know where to even start looking for the podcasts.

-•   Didn’t think many Macedonian podcasts exist at all
+•   Didn’t think many Macedonian podcasts exist at all.

-•   Are quite curious to dive deeper into Macedonian podcasts
+•   Are quite curious to dive deeper into Macedonian podcasts.

 <strong>USER PERSONAS</strong>